Code-Institute-Submissions/Surf_Matters/files/user_story_tests/testing.md

   <img width="300" height="150" src="https://github.com/adamparker75/Surf_Matters/blob/master/files/images/sort_test_1.JPG">
 </p>

-5. Click on sort by, do you get the option to sort, by price, name and rating?
+5. Click on sort by, do you get the option to sort by price, name and rating?
 6. Sort the products by price, does the order of the products displayed change?
 7. Choose the other options in the sort by drop down, does the order of products displayed change accordingly?